theIDinside/cxwman/README.md

    - [x] Change workspace
    - [ ] Tag workspaces so switching between them can be done via key-combos
    - [ ] Open run CXWMAN command (as an input box or something).
 For instance; kill x, or open x on ws1 things of that nature

 ### User command input window
+    This will be implemented as a GTK (or any other toolkit) application.
 #### Feature ideas
    - Input box, which can translate user input to commands currently bound to global key-combos
    - Execute shell commands

 ### Docking container
 Similar to that of windows or linux.
 Containing things like what workspace one is on, or showing sys applets etc.
 Simple stuff to begin with.

+### IPC
+IPC will be implemented using Linux's awesome message queues.
+The reason why I won't use sockets or other things here, is because it seems unnecessarily complex for what I actually need to achieve.
+Using message queues, we also get thread safety built in, another huge perk.

 ## Todo's implementation details
    - [x] Grab WM Hints and WM atoms etc. Can we get client names, so we can use them as identifiers?